upkie/vulp/README.md

 ### Non-features

-- Low frequency: Vulp is designed for tasks that run in the 1–400 Hz range (like balancing bipeds and quadrupeds)
+- Low frequency: Vulp is designed for tasks that run in the 1–400 Hz range (like balancing bipeds or quadrupeds)
 - No hard real-time guarantee: the code is empirically reliable, that's it
-- Made for prototyping: actions and observations are fast to change in code, but have no centralized spec
+- Typing is used within agents and spines, but the interface between them is only checked at runtime

 ### Alternatives